cdg720/bazel_examples/README.md

 # bazel_examples

-I am using bazel 0.28 and running these on Linux.
+I have tested my examples with bazel 0.28.1 and macOS Mojave.

 Every directory is a self-contained example.